Loading...

 • Naturalization Application – Form 5: Purchased at the Ministry of the Interior (Accra).

-• Sponsor Declaration – Form 14: Completed by two Ghanaian sponsors (notary public, lawyer, or senior public officer).
+• Sponsor Declaration – Form 14: Completed by two Ghanaian sponsors (notary, lawyer, or senior public officer).
 Submit with Form 5.

-• Oath & Certificate: If approved, you take the Oath of Allegiance and are issued a Certificate of Naturalization (per the schedules to Act 591).
+• Oath and Certificate: If approved, you take the Oath of Allegiance and are issued a Certificate of Naturalization.

-Tip: Forms are not provided online; plan to purchase Form 5 in Accra (or ask a Ghana mission about facilitating your submission to the Ministry).
+Tip: Forms are not provided online; you must buy Form 5 in Accra (or ask a Ghana mission about facilitating your submission to the Ministry).

 Step-by-Step Process

-1. Obtain & prepare: Purchase Form 5; pick up Form 14 for your two sponsors.
+1. Obtain and prepare: Purchase Form 5 and pick up Form 14 for your two sponsors.
 Gather all documents listed below (passport, residence permit, police/tax clearances, company documents if applicable, photos, etc.).

 2. Submit your file: File the complete application with the Ministry of the Interior (Citizenship/Migration Unit) in Accra.
-If abroad, contact the nearest Ghana mission; some missions receive and forward citizenship filings to Accra.
+If abroad, contact the nearest Ghana mission; some missions may receive and forward applications, depending on mission procedures.

-4. Decision window: Statutory timeline shown as six months upon receipt of duly completed forms (real-world times vary).
+4. Decision window: Official timeline is listed as eight months upon receipt of duly completed forms (real-world times vary – see below).

-5. Approval & oath: If approved, you take the Oath of Allegiance and receive your Certificate of Naturalization.
+5. Approval and oath: If approved, you take the Oath of Allegiance and receive your Certificate of Naturalization.

 Required Documents & Background Checks